 As a Stage Manager, I strive to find the balance between order and chaos.
 Theatre is such an organic and amazing art form and I firmly believe that a great Stage Manager knows how to step in with logic and safety and when to step back and let creativity flow.
 I find myself so lucky to have consistently worked since I moved to New York from Los Angeles in 2014 and I've met so many amazing artists and worked on some truly groundbreaking projects.
 I don't know what I would be doing with my life without theatre in it, but I can assuredly say that it would not be nearly as fun.

-I grew up in the LA area and went to the University of Southern California, so I lived near downtown LA for about six years.
-I spent the last four years of college figuring out my life and finding out how to move across the country.
-In 2014, two weeks after receiving my degree, I had an apartment with roommates, a job, and two internships lined up before I even got on the plane with my belongings and it has been a whirlwind ever since.
-Within that first year, I had worked on Boomerang's Shakespeare in the Park series, had my first paying professional gig, and my first New York Times review.
-I am always meeting new and amazing artists and quite literally can't wait to see what is next for me.
+I grew up in the Los Angeles area and went to the University of Southern California, so I lived near downtown LA for about six years.
+In 2014, only two weeks after receiving my college degree, I had an apartment with roommates, a job, and two internships lined up before I even got on the plane to NYC with my belongings - it has been a whirlwind ever since.
+Within that first year, I worked on Boomerang's Shakespeare in the Park series, had my first paying professional gig, and my first New York Times review.
+Every year and every show brings fresh challenges and great opportunities, and I am always meeting new and amazing artists who inspire me every day.